 Last year, it was revealed that the patients who responded to the vaccine and fended off HIV produced antibodies against a specific part of the virus’ protein shell, which is called the V1/V2 loop.
 This study shows that the people who were vaccinated and still contracted HIV had been infected by viruses that had mutations in the V2 portion.

 The team was led by Morgane Rolland and Jerome Kim at the US Military HIV Research Program in Silver Spring, Maryland.
 They examined 936 HIV sequences collected from 44 trial participants who received the RV144 trial and were infected.
-The trial was randomized, so any systematic differences in the viral DNA sequences between the two groups was due to the selective pressure by the vaccine in favor of the viruses that do not match the vaccine.
+The trial was randomized, so any systematic differences in the viral DNA sequences between the two groups were due to the selective pressure by the vaccine in favor of the viruses that do not match the vaccine.

 There were two mutations that seemed to be linked to the success of the vaccination, which were located in the V2 region of the V1/V2 loop.
 People who received the vaccine were 80% less likely to be infected by viruses with these mutations, compared to people who got a placebo.
-This implies that the vaccine created an immune response which prevented certain viruses from infecting them.
+This implies that the vaccine created an immune response that prevented certain viruses from infecting them.
 Only viruses with different sequences at those two sites had a chance at infection.

 Now, vaccine developers have to improve the response against V2.
 It is hoped that a booster will be produced and will lead to a stronger, long-lasting response against HIV and its V2 region.